Primary

 Drive your knees high and pump your arms aggressively for maximum power.
 Stay on the balls of your feet throughout and always walk down to protect your knees from the impact of descending.

-Want Stair Sprints in your program?
+See where Stair Sprints fits in your weekly plan

 Find a flight of stairs or stadium bleachers.